 Cleaning Walls with Latex Paint

 The most recommended way to deal with dirt on walls with latex paint is the use of sponge dipped in warm water and a non-abrasive all-purpose cleaner.
 Make sure to wring the sponge dry first before you rub it gently on the wall.
-Focus on the parts of the wall that are often touched or most dirty.
+Focus on the parts of the wall that are most dirty.
 You can also make a paste of baking soda and water to clean the areas with difficulty removing dirt.

 Cleaning Walls with an Oil-Based Paint